brettlazarine/login_validation/README.md

   -  Checks if the user exists before adding to db
 -  All CLI interaction
 - Ensure full CRUD
+- Consider separate table for "analytics"
+  - How many users
+  - How many different domains
+  - How often passwords fail complexity test
+  - How often users get their password wrong

 ### DONE
 - Created SQL Server db